WestpacCXTeam/GUI-source/_fonts/README.md

 	* To make it easier to switch brands with Less we’ve added a brand variable.
 Building multibrand sites has never been this easy!
 		[#203](https://github.com/WestpacCXTeam/GUI-source/issues/203)
 * v1.0.1 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~
-	* Chrome had a bug where the font weights weren't displaying correctly.
+	* Chrome had a bug where the font weights weren’t displaying correctly.
 No more.
 		[#187](https://github.com/WestpacCXTeam/GUI-source/issues/187)
 * v1.0.1 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~
 	* We removed the Roboto webfont as more recent versions of windows Segoe UI now support numerical values in the font weight property.